uoftgasa/uoftgasa.github.io/markdown/index.md

 	- gain access by asking for the code from [Lee Robbins](#astronomy-librarian-lee-robbins)
 - **Mailroom** -
 - **CITA Lounge**
-- 15th Floor Conference Room
+- **15th Floor Conference Room**
+	- must be booked through the CITA administrative office
+	- pick up keys from CITA administrative office
-- Telescope Domes
+- **Telescope Domes**

 ### Other Relevant Locations